Antonio-III/obsidian-notes/BSU/Smartphone Apps.md

 	):Parcelable
 ```

-Create a `package` inside "data".
-Name it "database".
+Create a `package` inside "data". name it: "database".

-Inside "database", create a `kotlin class` file, name it "NoteDatabase".
+Inside "database", create a `kotlin class` file, name it: "NoteDatabase".

 Write this code inside "NoteDatabase":
 ```